 Author's Note: Sorry this chapter is a bit late.
 My family lives overseas, so yesterday I spent most of the day flying back to the U.S. for another semester of college.
 Anyways.
 Episode four of season three had Claudia and Pete teaming up with Hugo and his nephew Brady to track down some artifact marbles at Brady's prep school.
 I've been wanting for a while to do something involving Claude's parents, and this chapter gave me a decent way to do it.
 Plus it shows off the more big brotherly side of Pete that I don't write very often.
-The title is from a song of the same name that also happens to be by The Script.
 Enjoy!

 Hall of Fame

 Once Hugo and Brady were safely reunited, Claudia headed off down the halls of the school in search of Pete.
 A few twists and turns later found her standing outside the principal's office.
 Peter was inside talking to Principal Marshall.
 Probably about wild mushrooms.
 One of these days they were going to have to come up with a better lie.

 There was a large trophy case in the hallway across from the office.
 While she waited for Pete, Claudia headed over and began to look at the various trophies it held.
 A few were bronze or silver, but the vast majority were gold.
 There were trophies for every sport imaginable as well as all sorts of scholastic events.
 In short, it was a showcase of success.
 And the size of it nearly made Claudia's head spin.

 "You ready to go?"
 Pete asked, coming out of the office.